dyanabutler/writing-samples/marketContent/congresstiktokhearing.md

 While this eliminates the concern over Tiktok's agenda of spying on people, this doesn't change the fact that Chinese officials can still access this data until it's completely deleted.
 Chew was asked if Tiktok would commit to selling U.S. user data to anyone, and it came with a inconclusive answer, Chew simply saying he would have to "get back to you" when further pushed for interrogation.

-## Does This Invalidate Our First Amendment Rights?
+## Does This Infringe Our First Amendment Rights?

 Is this an infringement on our First Amendment Rights? or is the other way around where China, a communist party, infringing on our American right to privacy.